January 6-18, 2027

 — Abigail, 2024 UArts participant

-BARNA ARTS invites students on an intimate dance immersion in Barcelona’s vibrant cultural landscape.This trip offers international artists and students the opportunity to meet and learn from local artists, collaborate, and enjoy the cultural richness of the city.The course will take place during the international dance/theatre/music festival GREC, taking advantage of its amazing offerings.
+BARNA ARTS invites students on an intimate dance immersion in Barcelona’s vibrant cultural landscape.This trip offers international artists and students the opportunity to meet and learn from local artists, collaborate, and enjoy the cultural richness of the city.The course will take place during the international dance/theatre/music Festival GREC, taking advantage of its amazing offerings.

 Choreography / Phrase Work / Voice Work / Afro-fusion / Partnering / Improvisation / Applied Anatomy / Floor Work / Flamenco